MicoAir WiFi Link — Multi-Drone Networking Tutorial

 - Open MicoConfigurator and connect.

-- Go to Settings → Serial Ports.
+- Go to Settings → Ports.

 - Find the port the WiFi Link is wired to and set: